jrpotter/notebook/notes/c23/index.md

 %%ANKI
 Basic
-With respect to sequence points, what are the possible first evaluations?
+With respect to sequencing, what in the following is evaluated first?
 ```c
 if (a || b) {
   return c;
 }
 ```
-Back: `a` is guaranteed to be evaluated first.
+Back: `a`
 Reference: Jens Gustedt, _Modern C_ (Shelter Island, NY: Manning Publications Co, 2020).
 <!--ID: 1757852965026-->
 END%%

 %%ANKI
 Basic
-With respect to sequence points, what are the possible first evaluations?
+With respect to sequencing, what in the following is evaluated first?
 ```c
 if (a + b < 1) {
   return c;
 }
 ```
-Back: Either `a`, `b`, or `1` is evaluated first.
+Back: One of `a`, `b`, or `1`.
 Reference: Jens Gustedt, _Modern C_ (Shelter Island, NY: Manning Publications Co, 2020).
 <!--ID: 1757852965030-->
 END%%

 %%ANKI
 Basic
-With respect to sequence points, what are the possible first evaluations?
+With respect to sequencing, what in the following is evaluated first?
 ```c
 int a[3] = { [0] = b, [1] = c, [2] = d };
 ```
-Back: Any one of `b`, `c`, or `d`.
+Back: One of `b`, `c`, or `d`.
 Reference: Jens Gustedt, _Modern C_ (Shelter Island, NY: Manning Publications Co, 2020).
 <!--ID: 1757852965033-->
 END%%

 %%ANKI
 Basic
-With respect to sequence points, what are the possible first evaluations?
+With respect to sequencing, what in the following is evaluated first?
 ```c
 struct S example = { .field1 = b, .field2 = c };
 ```